niklasmeyer/js-konami-code/README.md

 Nothing much to explain here. :)

-Will be used soonish™ on niklasmeyer.de
+Will be used soonish™ on [niklasmeyer.de](http://niklasmeyer.de "niklasmeyer.de").